Tessanne Chin: Philanthropy

 She made a performance at the 24th annual "Divas Simply Singing".
 Alongside Loretta Divine, Jenifer Lewis, Reneé Lawless, Paula Jai Parker, Lil Mo, Michelle and Anita Wilson.
 The event also feature four male vocalist Jamar Rogers, Kenny Lattimore, Alex Newell and Anthony Wayne.
 The charity is dedicated to raise funds, awareness and erase stigma associated with patients who have contracted HIV/AIDS.
 Dionne Warwick was honored at the event by Sheryl Lee and friends for her longtime commitment of HIV/AIDS research and support.

-In efforts to spread awareness and to eradicate Polio, Chin partnered with Rotary International on "World Polio Day" in which she made a performance at the event "World Polio Day and a live global update" held in Chicago, IL on October 24, 2014.
+In efforts to spread awareness and to eradicate Polio, Chin partnered with Rotary International on "World Polio Day" in which she made a performance at the event "World Polio Day and a live global update" held in Chicago, Illinois on October 24, 2014.